HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk2.md

 If $\gamma = 0$, the agent only maximises the immediate return, and with $\gamma = 1$, there is no discounting, allowing for an infinite reward.

-If the rewards at each non-final time step is $0$, and only a single reward $R$ is given at the final time step, then this simplifies to $Ry^K$ where $K$ is the number of timesteps to $t_T$.
+If the rewards at each non-final time step is $0$, and only a single reward $R$ is given at the final time step, then this simplifies to $\gamma^KR$ where $K$ is the number of timesteps to $t_T$.

 Discounting:
 - eliminates infinite returns
 - encodes uncertainty about future rewards
-- adjusts preference for immediate vs delayed rewards`
+- adjusts preference for immediate vs delayed rewards

 All states plus terminal states are denoted: $S^+$.